priscillanzula/Churn-Analysis/README.md

 # 📊 Customer Churn Analysis

-A data-driven machine learning project to predict and analyze customer churn.
-This project helps businesses understand why customers leave and identify patterns to improve retention strategies.
+A data-driven machine learning project to predict and analyze customer churn for a telecom company.
+This project helps understand why customers leave and identify patterns to improve retention strategies.

 ## 🚀 Features